Subscribe to the Sharp Football Email Newsletter to receive all our 2026 NFL content:

 2026 NFL Draft Best Bet: Sonny Styles to be Drafted in the Top Five (+110)

-Styles, a former safety, has coverage skills which could be compared to longtime 49ers linebacker Fred Warner who thrived in Saleh's scheme.
+Styles, a former safety, has coverage skills that could be compared to longtime 49ers linebacker Fred Warner, who thrived in Saleh's scheme.

 It has also been widely reported that Arizona wants to trade down, which makes No. 3 a potential landing spot for Styles if someone (Dallas?) wants to trade up ahead of the Titans and Giants.